genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

 You will have to deal with this, perhaps by creating a consolidator.
 #### Primary key
 The first column in each worksheet is always used as the primary key for the table.
 The process is able to handle concatenations in excel.
-For example, in the Cash Mvmnt Orders sheet, column A contains a conctenation of columns B and C:
+For example, in the Cash Mvmnt Orders sheet, column A contains a combination of columns B and C:
 ![](/img/concat-xls.png)

 Consequently, the conversion has used both these fields to create the primary key:
 ```kotlin
 }